Harriet Beecher Stowe: Uncle Tom's Cabin and Civil War

-The Congress passed the Fugitive Slave Act of 1850, prohibiting assistance to fugitives and strengthening sanctions even in free states.
-At the time, Stowe had moved with her family to Brunswick, Maine, where her husband was now teaching at Bowdoin College.
+The Congress passed the Fugitive Slave Act of 1850, prohibiting assistance to fugitives and strengthening sanctions applicable in free states.
+At the time, Stowe had moved with her family to Brunswick, Maine, where her husband was teaching at Bowdoin College.
 Their home near the campus is now protected as a National Historic Landmark.
 The Stowes were ardent critics of slavery and supported the Underground Railroad, temporarily housing several fugitive slaves in their home.
-One fugitive from slavery, John Andrew Jackson, wrote of hiding with Stowe in her house in Brunswick as he fled to Canada in his narrative titled The Experience of a Slave in South Carolina (London: Passmore & Albaster, 1862).
+One fugitive from slavery, John Andrew Jackson, in his narrative The Experience of a Slave in South Carolina (London: Passmore & Albaster, 1862), wrote of hiding with Stowe in her house in Brunswick as he fled to Canada.

 Stowe claimed to have had a vision of a dying slave during a communion service at Brunswick's First Parish Church, which inspired her to write his story.
 What also likely allowed her to empathize with slaves was the loss of her eighteen-month-old son, Samuel Charles Stowe.
 She noted, "Having experienced losing someone so close to me, I can sympathize with all the poor, powerless slaves at the unjust auctions.
-You will always be in my heart Samuel Charles Stowe."
-On March 9, 1850, Stowe wrote to Gamaliel Bailey, editor of the weekly anti-slavery journal The National Era, that she planned to write a story about the problem of slavery: "I feel now that the time is come when even a woman or a child who can speak a word for freedom and humanity is bound to speak ...
-I hope every woman who can write will not be silent."
+You will always be in my heart Samuel Charles Stowe".
+On March 9, 1850, Stowe wrote to Gamaliel Bailey, editor of the weekly anti-slavery journal The National Era, that she planned to write a story about the problem of slavery: "I feel now that the time is come when even a woman or a child who can speak a word for freedom and humanity is bound to speak. ...
+I hope every woman who can write will not be silent".